SmallRobot2000/AMIX-68k/README.md

 # Present (problems)
 For now the keyboard, Video output, UART and DISK work.

-Xosera has problems reading and making interrupts, PCB is flawed, will continue testing.
+Xosera has problems reading and making interrupts, but i fixed this by using PIT interrupts.

-#Future
+PCB is flawed, will continue testing and changing the schematic/pcb design.

+Started porting newlib got printf and string stuff working
+# Future (TODO)

+Fix all the above issues

+~~make a C compiler working~~

+C memory allocation

+nice API (kinda not full)

+~~libc (newlib)~~

+relocatable programs

+some sort of kernel

-Planned are (offcorse) to fix all the above issues, make a C compiler working, nice API, libc and that adn hopefully simple OS the AMIX OS
+simple OS the AMIX OS